Prompts

 In Latitude, prompts support parameters, chaining, shared snippets, and more advanced features like logic (if/else, loops) or version control.

-To find out more about prompts, check out the Prompt manager overview.
+To find out more about prompts, check out the Prompt manager guide.

 Logs